Updated May 12, 2023

-Below is the top 5 difference between Hibernate vs JPA :
+Below are the top 5 differences between Hibernate vs JPA:

-- JPA is a set of a specification which implementation is provided in Hibernate.
+- JPA is a set of a specification for which implementation is provided in Hibernate.

-- JPA is a standard while Hibernate is not.
+- JPA is standard, while Hibernate is not.

-- In hibernate we use Session for handling the persistence of data while in JPA we use Entity Manager.
+- In hibernate, we use Session for handling data persistence, while in JPA, we use Entity Manager.

 - Hibernate is one of the most JPA providers.